microsoft/Nova/README.md

 A distinctive aspect of Nova is that it is the simplest recursive proof system in the literature, yet it provides the fastest prover.
 Furthermore, it achieves the smallest verifier circuit (a key metric to minimize in this context): the circuit is constant-sized and its size is about 10,000 multiplication gates.
 Nova is constructed from a simple primitive called a *folding scheme*, a cryptographic primitive that reduces the task of checking two NP statements into the task of checking a single NP statement.

+> This project accepts external contributions, but please read [this](#additional-guidelines) section before contributing.

 ## Details of the library
 This repository provides `nova-snark,` a Rust library implementation of Nova over a cycle of elliptic curves.
 Our code supports three curve cycles: (1) Pallas/Vesta, (2) BN254/Grumpkin, and (3) secp/secq.